JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

    ```

    * When you compile a Kotlin module into an Apple framework, [suspending functions](https://kotlinlang.org/docs/whatsnew14.html#support-for-kotlin-s-suspending-functions-in-swift-and-objective-c)
-     are available in it as Swift's `async`/`await` mechanism.
+     can be called using the Swift's `async`/`await` mechanism.
-   * Since the `getLaunches` function is marked with the `@Throws(Exception::class)` annotation, any exceptions that are
+   * Since the `getLaunches` function is marked with the `@Throws(Exception::class)` annotation in Kotlin, any exceptions
-     instances of the `Exception` class or its subclass will be propagated as `NSError`.
-Therefore, all such errors can
+     that are instances of the `Exception` class or its subclass will be propagated to Swift as `NSError`.
-     be caught by the `loadLaunches()` function.
+     Therefore, all such exceptions can be caught by the `loadLaunches()` function.

-3. Go to the entry point of the app, `iOSApp.swift`, and initialize the SDK, view, and view model:
+3. Go to the entry point of the app, `iOSApp.swift`, and initialize the Koin module, the view, and the view model:

    ```swift
    import SwiftUI